pingcap/tidb-dev-guide/src/understand-tidb/rbo.md

 ### TopN Pushdown

-`TopN` is an operator not directly respond to any syntax in the SQL.
+`TopN` is an operator not directly corresponding to any syntax in the SQL.
 Its semantic is equal to a `Limit` above a `Sort`.
 We can execute it more efficiently when they are together, so we create a new operator for this case.

 ```go
 type LogicalTopN struct {